Concepts

 - Minor: applied automatically within 30 to 60 days.

-- Deprecation: version N-3 → end of support within 90 days after N's release.
+- Deprecation: version N-3 → end of support within 90 days after the release of N.

 Kubernetes Nodes

-For a "production" (multi-zonal) deployment, the following machines are used:
+For a "production" deployment (multi-zone), the following machines are used:

 | AZ | Machine | vCores | RAM | Local Storage |